aliehs111/SKMPortfolio/README.md

 # SKMPortfolio
 Week 2 Challenge - Personal Portfolio
 ## Description
 This is a personal portfolio created within 3 weeks of knowing nothing about coding.
-This is the first iteration of what will be much nicer over time as my skills and knowlege of web development increase.
+This is the first iteration of what will develop over time as my skills and knowlege of web development increase.
 The images are placeholders because in the management of time, the priority was meeting technical requirements.
 I look forward to using better graphics for a more professional presentation.
 ## Approach
 First I did the HTML and CSS for the header and navigation.
 Then I made the first section.
 After the first section, I copied that code twice to make two more sections.
 Then I modified it to fit the sections.  (i.e. change about content to projects and contact content.)